Joseph-Q-Zales/ECM202A_2025Fall_Project_1/docs/index.md

 As TinyODOM-EX evolved from the original TinyODOM reference workflow into an end-to-end hardware-aware NAS system, the primary challenges shifted from model design to system integration and experimental reliability.
 In particular, maintaining reproducible studies and debuggable code while repeatedly converting, compiling, flashing, and measuring candidate models required several architectural and tooling choices.
 The remainder of this section documents the key decisions and the tradeoffs they introduced.

 #### **3.5.1 Optuna-based NAS instead of Mango**
 TinyODOM used Mango as its tuner, but TinyODOM-EX is built around Optuna instead because it better matched the project's needs once the hardware-in-the-loop constraints and need for multi-objective studies were introduced.
-Mango is explicitly positioned as a Python library for parallel hyperparameter tuning based on Bayesian optimization, with emphasis on abstraction, flexibility and fault-tolerant execution.
+Mango is positioned as a Python library for parallel hyperparameter tuning based on Bayesian optimization, with emphasis on abstraction, flexibility and fault-tolerant execution.
 Those are strong properties for scaling optimization, and they generally align with the needs of a NAS-style workflow [CITE, Mango].

 However, TinyODOM-EX required two capabilities that were central: a path to multi-objective search in order to create Pareto Frontiers and practical mechanisms to terminate infeasible trials to reduce experiment time.
 Optuna provided both single-objective Bayesian optimization via TPE sampling, and a multi-objective mode using an NSGA-II sampler, both of which are used by TinyODOM-EX [CITE, Optuna TPE] [CITE, Optuna NSGAii].
 Additionally, Optuna has built out a library of visualization and storage/logging functions.
 In fact, Figure ZZZ in [Section 4.5.2](#452-energy-oriented-hyperparameter-structure) was created using Optuna's visualization utilities.